m4c0/vscode-godbolt/README.md

 * Select filters (ex: Intel, demangle, etc)
 * Enable compile-on-save
+* Use CodeLens as an alternative to the side panel
+* Automatically highlight asm/c++ depending on the cursor on the opposite panel

 These are available via settings, requiring a UI to be more productive: